The Ultimate Labradoodle Grooming Guide: Preventing Matting

 How Often Should You Groom?

 - Brushing: At least 3 times a week.
-Daily during the “puppy coat change” (around 8-12 months).
+Daily during the puppy coat change (around 8-12 months), when the adult coat begins to trap the shedding puppy fleece.

 - Professional Grooming: Every 6-8 weeks for a full clip.